vfarcic/devops24/manuscript/01-sts.md

 ## Using StatefulSets To Run Stateful Applications

-Let's see a StatefulSet in action and explore the benefits it brings.
+Let's see a StatefulSet in action and see whether it beings any benefits.
 We'll use Jenkins as the first application we'll deploy.
-It is a good start since it does not require a complicated setup and it cannot be scaled.
-Jenkins is a stateful application.
+It is a simple application to start with since it does not require a complicated setup and it cannot be scaled.
+On the other hand, Jenkins is a stateful application.
 It stores all its state into a single directory.
 There are no "special" requirements besides the need for a PersistentVolume.

 A sample Jenkins definition that uses StatefulSets can be found in `sts/jenkins.yml`.